Low Risk

 Expand a recurrence rule (RRULE) into concrete event instances.

-Part of the Temporal Cortex MCP MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Temporal Cortex MCP server.

 AI agents call expand_rrule to retrieve information from Temporal Cortex MCP without modifying any data.
 This is common in research, monitoring, and reporting workflows where the agent needs context before taking action.
 Because read operations don't change state, they are generally safe to allow without restrictions -- but you may still want rate limits to control API costs.